 - Mix the ¼ cup melted butter with the flour until a paste forms, called a roux.
 Set the pot back to saute for 10 minutes.
 Add the evaporated milk, salt, pepper and paprika.
 Stir, then add the roux and stir constantly for 1 minute.
 The soup will begin to thicken and should begin to bubble around the 8 minute mark.
 For the roux to create a thick and creamy soup, it should boil for 2 minutes.
 If the soup hasn't begun to boil by 8 minutes, extend the sauteeing time so that it boils for 2 minutes.

-- When the second saute cycle is complete, turn off the Instant Pot.
+- Turn off the Instant Pot.
 Using pot holders, remove the inner pot to a trivet or the stove and let cool for 5 minutes.
 It is important to allow the soup to cool before adding the cheese so that it melts smoothly.
 If the cheese is added to broth that is too hot, it will turn into rubbery chunks.

 - Stir in the cheese slowly, 1 cup at a time.
 Stir between additions and add more cheese only after the prior cup has melted.
 The soup does not need to sit in order to thicken more once the cheese has been added.
 It can be served immediately.
 If it is too thick for your liking, add more broth ½ cup at a time.
 If you'd like it thicker, add more cheese ½ cup at at time.